topwaye/morse/README.md

 There are 3 positions to set priority of a battery for scheduling: kernel area, user area, and adjacency area.

-Each clock interrupt pulls out all batteries passively, then plugs in batteries according to battery priorities.
+A clock interrupt on this processor enters the scheduling program to plug in a new battery according to battery priorities, after pulling out this old battery.

 A battery is a container filled with round slices of electricity.